William Fowler (makar): England

-On 26 May 1604 he wrote to Lord Cecil apologising for delays in expediting Anna of Denmark's business.
-He said suits and patents were "in the custody of the women" and he blamed one "Margarete" who usurped authority in the queen's name, perhaps meaning the Scottish servant Margaret Hartsyde.
+On 26 May 1604, Fowler wrote to Lord Cecil apologising for delays in expediting Anna of Denmark's business.
+He said suits and patents were "in the custody of the women" and he blamed "Margarete" who usurped authority in the queen's name, meaning the Scottish chamberer Margaret Hartsyde.
 In July, at Greenwich Palace, he drew up the queen's warrant in support of founding a college or university at Ripon in Yorkshire, which was promoted by Cecily Sandys, widow of the Bishop Edwin Sandys, and supported by Bess of Hardwick.
-Noting seems to have resulted from this.
+Nothing seems to have resulted from this.
 In October 1604 he wrote to the Earl of Shrewsbury from Hampton Court with court news and news of death of the son of the Earl of Dunbar, who he called "our great St George, the Lord of Berwick."

 Fowler wrote to Cecil in February 1605 mentioning their recent meeting at Woodstock Palace.
 Anne of Denmark had placed in his custody portraits of Albert VII, Archduke of Austria and Isabella Clara Eugenia.
 They had been gifts to her from the Flemish ambassador, the Count of Arenberg, in September 1603.
 She was considering giving them to a friend in Scotland.
 Fowler thought they would be better at Cecil's house, Theobalds.
 In the mean time the pictures were to be displayed in the gallery at Somerset House.
 Fowler attended the royal progress in 1605 and was at Drayton, Lord Mordaunt's house in August.

+Fowler wrote two poems to Mary Middlemore, a lady in waiting in the queen's household, one including her name, "My harte as Aetna burnes, and suffers MORE / Paines in my MIDDLE than ever MARY proved".

+The French ambassador Antoine Lefèvre de la Boderie regarded Fowler as a useful source of information, worthy of cultivation, describing him as an "Ecossais et un galant homme, que je desir bien entretenir".
+In August 1607, Boderie recommended that Henry IV of France should send Fowler 5 or 600 Écu as a reward.
+Fowler composed anagrams and sayings based on courtier's and diplomats names, and Boderie features in Fowler's drafts.